We’re a small, friendly team committed to building a supportive and welcoming community.

 Shonge Holdgate

-Shonge has been working in the Charity Sector for over 15 years at a strategic level focusing on financial and project management.
+Shonge has been working in the charity sector for many years at a strategic level focusing on financial and project management.
 This has included the development and delivery of inclusive services for children & young people with disabilities.
-Shonge is inspired by Whoopsadaisy’s commitment to the provision of conductive education and its unique package of support to children with physical disabilities.
+Shonge is inspired by Whoopsadaisy’s integration of conductive education, occupational therapy and its unique package of support to children with physical disabilities.
 She completed an MBA which gave her the opportunity to research and explore the relationship between strategic management and stakeholder involvement in charity organisations.

 shonge@whoopsadaisy.org